 Conquer Camp Blues

 Also, mail a card ahead of time to ensure it arrives before the end of camp.
-Tell your child how you look forward to hearing her camp stories, but avoid saying how much you miss her which can trigger homesickness and worry.
+Tell your child how you look forward to hearing their camp stories, but avoid saying how much you miss them as it can trigger homesickness and worry.

 Fourteen-year veteran Boy Scout leader, soccer coach and father of eight, John Whiteside, is a camping pro.
 Over the years, he and his children have participated in multiple camps, including sports, band and weeklong scout camps.

 Initial nervousness isn’t unusual.
-If your child asks to come home, Whiteside says to consider the situation, but to encourage him to discuss his anxieties with the camp counselor and take it one day at a time.
-“Tell him ‘Yes, today was hard, but I think it will be better tomorrow’ and usually tomorrow is better,” he says.
+If your child asks to come home, Whiteside says to consider the situation, but to encourage them to discuss their anxieties with the camp counselor and take it one day at a time.
+“Tell them ‘Yes, today was hard, but I think it will be better tomorrow’ and usually tomorrow is better,” he says.

-While your child may struggle at first, chances are he’ll come home a happy camper with a heightened sense of self-confidence, memorable stories and a passel of new friends to boot.
+While your child may struggle at first, chances are they’ll come home a happy camper with a heightened sense of self-confidence, memorable stories and a passel of new friends to boot.